 - 16th-century fortifications

 Today we will explore some of the Roman ruins, medieval churches and interesting museums to be found in the marble, traffic-free streets of the old town of Zadar.
 Illyrians once inhabited the narrow peninsula upon which a Roman port – trading timber and wine – was built.
 During the Middle Ages, Zadar became the main Adriatic base of the Byzantine fleet.
 The Hungarians and Venetians contested control of Zadar until Ladislaus of Hungary sold the city to Venice (1409).

-We shall spend the morning exploring the Museum of Sacred Art, with its fine gold collection and painting gallery that includes an important polyptych by the Venetian Vittore Carpaccio (1487).
-We shall also visit the Gold and Silver Museum at the convent of the Church of St Mary.
+We shall spend the morning exploring the Museum of Gold and Silver (Museum of Sacred Art, St Mary’s Convent).
+It holds a fine gold collection and painting gallery that includes an important polyptych by the Venetian Vittore Carpaccio (1487).
 We will also see the beautiful Cathedral of St Anastasia, located on the site of the ancient forum.
 Founded in the 9th century by the Byzantines and rebuilt in the twelfth and thirteenth centuries, it features a particularly fine Romanesque façade.
 Equally fascinating are the 9th century pre-Romanesque church of St Donat; a circular building with three apses and a women’s gallery (now solely used as a concert hall), and the church of St Chrysogonus with its external apsidal gallery.
-Another interesting site we will see in Zadar is the massive ‘Land Wall'; the 16th-century fortification featuring the Land Gate (by the great Veronese architect, Sanmicheli), upon which sits a relief of St Chrysogonus on horseback and the lion of St Mark, symbol of Venetian rule.
+Another interesting site we will see in Zadar is the massive ‘Land Wall’; the 16th-century fortification featuring the Land Gate (by the great Veronese architect, Sanmicheli), upon which sits a relief of St Chrysogonus on horseback and the lion of St Mark, symbol of Venetian rule.
 The rest of the day is at leisure to further explore this charming city.
 (Overnight Zadar) B

 Split - 2 nights